 Micato’s main focus in Rwanda is Africa’s first national park, Parc National des Volcans (established in 1925), where, based from some of Africa’s most beautiful loges, we make carefully guided, familially friendly visits to one of the last surviving populations of mountain gorillas.

 After many years of post-colonial turmoil, Zimbabwe has re-established itself as a classic safari destination.
 Hwange National Park’s bush country is quintessentially East African: rumbling families of elephants, predators on the prowl, pleistocene rhinos, and graceful ungulates aplenty.

-And, not far from Hwange, in Zimbabwe’s far east, one of the greatest sights on earth: Victoria Falls, the Mount Everest of waterfalls, about which we rhapsodize many times on this website.
+And, not far from Hwange, in Zimbabwe’s far west, one of the greatest sights on earth: Victoria Falls, the Mount Everest of waterfalls, about which we rhapsodize many times on this website.

 South Africa likes to bill itself as Many Worlds in One Country, for good reason.
 Twice the size of France (it’s the largest country south of the equator), with a beautiful, 1,700-mile coastline on two oceans; one of Africa’s largest and most bountiful national parks, Kruger; a high and personality-rich collection of peaks, the sometimes snowy Drakensbergs.